-With the actual data (although from the U.K.) in mind, all of the red-dot industries with high productivity in the paper's scatter plot are high WFH industries-with 50-75 percent of employees WFH-strengthening the association between productivity and working from home.
+With the actual data (though from the UK) in mind, all of the red-dot industries with high productivity in the paper's scatter plot are high WFH industries - with 50-75% of employees WFH - strengthening the association between productivity and working from home.

 This does raise the question of why WFH industries seem to do so well.
-It could be that working from home is directly more productive than work from premises, as suggested by surveys of workers and the work of Barrero, Bloom, and Davis.
-But these industries are different in other ways: They have more highly educated workforces and higher intangible capital, such as software, intellectual property, and so on, as shown in the U.K. data in Chart 5.
+It could be that working from home is directly more productive than work-from-premises, as suggested by surveys of workers and the work of Barrero, Bloom, and Davis.
+But these industries are different in other ways: they have more highly educated workforces and higher intangible capital - such as software, intellectual property, and so on, as shown in the UK data in Figure 5.
 In the standard growth accounting, higher capital contributes to output as it grows alongside other factors.
-We show that industries with existing capacity in intangibles like information and communications technology (for example) had more WFH.
-For this to affect productivity requires threshold effects, in which the capabilities associated with work from home were essential-the adaptability, nimbleness, and creativity associated with a more highly educated workforce comfortable with technology enabled the shift to WFH with alacrity.
+We show that industries with existing capacity in intangibles like information and communications technology (for example), had more working from home.
+For this to affect productivity requires threshold effects, in which the capabilities associated with work from home were essential - the adaptability, nimbleness, creativity - associated with a more highly educated workforce comfortable with technology enabled the shift to WFH with alacrity.
 This is consistent with the effect of WFH on productivity arising from a combination of selection and hysteresis effects, in addition to any direct benefits.